 How do I track my Facebook conversions?

-Facebook has this data being tracked under a field called action/pixels.
+Facebook has this data being tracked under a field called actions.
 This field brings back one column for every action, which includes pixel conversions, clicks, calls, and anything else you are tracking on your ads.

 Can I see my Ad Images?

-How do I use the filters section?
+How do I use the filters section in Direct Query?

 When you select the Filters field you will see two additional sections open up asking for your filter statement.
 Simply select your operator and enter your filter statement and click Get Data.